top of page

 Now & Beyond

-Presently, across Ballarat and surrounds we sell up to 7000 pasture-raised eggs per week with 1300 happy ladies strutting their stuff around our pastures each day.
+Presently, across Ballarat and its surrounds, we sell up to 7,000 pasture-raised eggs per week, with 1,300 happy hens strutting their stuff around our pastures each day.

-Our custom order, grass-fed lamb boxes are delivered on a bi-monthly basis with hundreds being sold across each calendar year.
+Our custom order, grass-fed lamb boxes are delivered on a bi-monthly basis, with hundreds sold each year.
+Additionally, grass-fed beef is now available, and over the next 12 months, we will work to provide the same consistency as our lamb boxes.

-In the appropriate seasons, a significant portion of our diet is still sourced from our little market garden.
-Surplus produce makes its way to our family, friends, neighbours and local stores and cafes.
+In the appropriate seasons, a significant portion of our diet is still sourced from our market garden.
+Surplus produce is shared with our family, friends, neighbors, and local stores and cafes.

-Our on-farm beehives have been maxed out to eight, yielding a delectable mixed honey.
-This unique blend is crafted from the diverse pollens within a 3km radius around the farm.
+Our on-farm beehives have been maxed out at seven, yielding a delectable mixed honey crafted from the diverse pollens within a 3km radius around the farm.

-The future is very bright, with a new fourth member of the team due in mid February.
-The next generation of Walton to grow up on the farm and maybe one day a future farmer.
+The future is very bright, with the new fourth member of the team, Lily Grace Walton, born on the 8th of February this year—the next generation of Walton to grow up on the farm and perhaps one day become a future farmer.

 bottom of page